Captain Serious isn't playing around

 "It seems like the bigger the stage, the bigger the game, the bigger the moment, they're at their best," Chicago coach Joel Quenneville said of his veteran core, anchored by Toews.
 "They make guys around them better when they lead by example.
 I think the guys feed off of that as well."

-The captain's job this season, as it has been so many times before, was to help groom the latest group of neophytes -- most notably fresh faces like Hartman, Tanner Kero and Nick Schmaltz -- into playoff-ready gladiators.
+The captain's job this season, as it has been so many times before, was to help groom the latest group of neophytes -- including Hartman, Schmaltz and Tanner Kero -- into playoff-ready gladiators.

 "It's always fun to have those guys come in, really try to contribute and in some ways overachieve any way that they can," Toews said.
 "Obviously, our experience is huge.
 But, even at the start of this season, that youthful enthusiasm is something we're looking for, something we'll definitely expect."

-So for all the talk of how wide open the West may be this year, the Blackhawks and their rejuvenated captain still stand in the path of any would-be contenders.
+So for all the talk of how wide open the West might be, the Blackhawks and their rejuvenated captain still stand in the path of any would-be contenders.

 "I think that energy, that ambition and motivation is back," Toews said.
 "We have that feeling again, that every single moment and every single game matters.
 It's a lot of fun to play at this time of the year.
 It's why we work all year to get to this point, and as we have said in the past, the real season begins.
 Obviously, we want to see what we are made of, and I think we are all pretty confident what we are able to do."